davidthings/mocad/tutorial/tutorial.md

 ### Step 3

-When internally the part uses moPresent( ), it automatically gets the ability to visualize where all the part's positions are, and gets an automatic name tag.
+When internally the part uses the Mocad helper function, ```moPresent( )```, it automatically gets the ability to visualize where all the part's positions are, and gets an automatic name tag.

 ```
 module body6Complete(  p = 0, info = false  ) {